 Don’t Get Enough Sleep

-According to the National Sleep Foundation, many parents report that after school activities and homework interfere with their kids getting enough sleep.
-Electronic devices in the bedroom is another culprit that robs kids and teens of about an hours worth of sleep.
-If your kid is having trouble falling asleep, you should check out our children’s bedtime stories & meditations from inside our app.
+According to the National Sleep Foundation, many parents report that after-school activities and homework interfere with their kids getting enough sleep.
+Electronic devices in the bedroom are another culprit that robs kids and teens of about an hour’s worth of sleep.
+So if your kid is having trouble falling asleep, you should check out our children’s bedtime stories & meditations from inside our app.

 Signs That Your Child May Be Stressed

 It’s normal for kids to experience stress.
-If the stress begins to disrupt your child’s life, however, then it becomes a problem.
-Here are some symptoms you may notice if your child is experiencing more than the normal amount of stress:
+However, if the stress begins to disrupt your child’s life, it becomes a problem.
+Here are some symptoms you may notice if your child is experiencing more than the usual amount of stress:

 - Withdrawing from friends